Palawan – Best 20 places to visit in 2019 [updated]

 Aside from scuba diving and underwater adventures, the best way to see El Nido is by boat.
 With so many islands around the place, a visit by water is a must.
 So during our stay in El Nido, we did a party boat tour.
 This is something I would fully recommend.
 There are a number of standardized tours that follow a set route (Tour A, B, C D) however, we did the Mellow Yellow Tour Z, which for P1500, is great value (plus P500 for unlimited drinks).

 Our first stop was at Papaya Beach which is located just around the other side from El Nido town proper.
 Featuring towering limestone cliffs, the beautiful pristine white sand was glowing in the sun.
 Then, of course, there was the beautiful turquoise blue water surrounding this beach.
-You are allowed to jump off the boat and swim in the water and even do snorkeling at this stop off.
+You are allowed to jump off the boat and swim in the water and even do snorkelling at this stop off.

 7).
 Pinagbuyutan Island

 Our second stop was Pinagbuyutan Island.
-This is a postcard perfect island beautiful white sand palm trees and limestone cliffs.
+This is a postcard-perfect island beautiful white sand palm trees and limestone cliffs.
 Just like Papaya Beach, the water surrounding this island was pristine.
 We didn’t actually go on to the beach but we were permitted to swim in the water near the boat.
 This didn’t matter as I was quite happy to chill out on the roof deck of the boat and enjoy the magnificent view.

 8).
 Sand Bar